-To add to the cost of living, fees at international schools are expensive.
+In addition to the cost of living, fees at international schools are expensive.
 Expats moving to the DRC as part of a corporate relocation should ensure that their employment package can cover these costs.

 Nurseries in the DRC

-Parents moving to the DRC may be worried about finding the best kindergarten or preschool for their toddlers.
+Parents moving to the DRC may be worried about finding the best kindergarten or pre-school for their toddlers.
 While the options will be more limited than in other expat destinations, several international schools offer early learning programmes.
 These schools recognise the value of early education and guide young children in basic communication and numeracy.

 Homeschooling in the DRC

 Given that the legal status of homeschooling in the DRC is unclear, expat parents see this as an alternative schooling option.
-On the one hand, public schools are generally under-funded.
+On the one hand, public schools are generally underfunded.
 On the other hand, international schools can be exorbitant.
 Homeschooling helps expat families find a good balance.